willy-wagtail/raspberrypi-pihole/README.md

 https://github.com/ct-Open-Source/tuya-convert/issues/551

 Never really solved it.
-The first connect to vtrust-flash worked for me.
-It's the subsequent attempts that continually fail to connect.
+The first connect to vtrust-flash worked for me so I flashed all the plugs at once because the subsequent attempts to connect to vtrust-flash continually fails.

 ### Troubleshooting: Tasmota has issues connecting to Asus Routers

 https://github.com/arendst/Tasmota/issues/7770

 Not fully solved.
-This seems to be work for a while but is still not 100% stable: https://github.com/arendst/Tasmota/issues/7770#issuecomment-660685751
+But in [setting the Preamble Type to Short](https://github.com/arendst/Tasmota/issues/7770#issuecomment-591971563) and [adding Wireless Mac Filters](https://github.com/arendst/Tasmota/issues/7770#issuecomment-767198267) seem to be work for a while but is still not 100% stable.

 <a name="homeassistant"></a>
 # Home Assistant